-- Restaurant seated up to 775 guests including the patio
+- The restaurant seated up to 775 guests including the patio

-- 3 month management training, many well written and extensive training programs (and a lot of reading at that), training took place in 3 different restaurants and some was at head office.
+- 3-month management training, many well written and extensive training programs (and a lot of reading at that), training took place in 3 different restaurants and some were at head office.